Jaco Reinach: Personal

 At the time of the accident, Reinach's wife Annette was expecting their third son.
 He was born the following month.
 His other two sons, Herman and Cobus were respectively aged nine and six years old at the time.
 Cobus followed in his father's and grandfather's footsteps and played in the Grey College First Fifteen.
-He was also survived by his parents Dr Herman and Petro Reinach, two brothers, Norman and Herman, and two sisters, Ronel and Monica.
+He was also survived by his parents Dr Herman and Petro Reinach, two brothers, Norman and Herman, and two sisters, Ronell and Monica.
 Cobus, born on 7 February 1990, moved to Durban in 2011 where he coached rugby at Glenwood High School.
 He is a scrumhalf and played for the Sharks in the Currie Cup, Vodacom Cup and Super Rugby until 2017, where after he joined Northampton Saints in the English Premiership.